 https://understandingpatientdata.org.uk/what-you-need-know (which covers how and why patient information is used, the safeguards and how decisions are made)

 You can change your mind about your choice at any time.

 Data being used or shared for purposes beyond individual care does not include your data being shared with insurance companies or used for marketing purposes and data would only be used in this way with your specific agreement.

-Health and care organisations have until 2020 to put systems and processes in place so they can be compliant with the national data opt-out and apply your choice to any confidential patient information they use or share for purposes beyond your individual care.
-Our organisation ‘is / is not currently’ compliant with the national data opt-out policy.
+Health and care organisations have until 2020 to put systems and processes in place so they can be compliant with the national data Type 1 Opt-out and apply your choice to any confidential patient information they use or share for purposes beyond your individual care.
+Our organisation ‘is / is not currently’ compliant with the national data Type 1 Opt-out policy.

 Privacy Notice 2020

 Staff Privacy Notice 2021